Raheem Bailey: Wales schools must tackle bullying, racism robustly - minister

 Raheem Bailey, 11, had surgery after catching his finger on a fence at his school, but it could not be saved.

-A charity said the lack of mandatory anti-bullying training in Wales was "deeply worrying".
+One charity said the lack of mandatory anti-bullying training in Wales was "deeply worrying".

+Rugby player Ashton Hewitt has said he believes many teachers in Wales are uncomfortable dealing with racist bullying.

 Speaking to BBC Radio Wales Breakfast, Mr Miles said the police and local council were conducting an investigation, but stressed action was needed to prevent future incidents.